celery/celery/docs/userguide/application.rst

 Laziness
 ========

-The application instance is lazy, meaning that it will not be evaluated until something is actually needed.
+The application instance is lazy, meaning it will not be evaluated until it's actually needed.

 Creating a :class:`@Celery` instance will only do the following: